jgerstein/Functions-Assignment/Documentation3.md

 ```

 ## Description:
-Allow user to change blur intensity of an image.
+Allow user to change blur intensity of an image and blur image.

 ## Syntax:
 BlurAImage(variable);